TeXhackse/mucproc/CTAN_sources/README.md

 This work consists of the files mucproc.dtx and mucproc.ins and the derived files mucproc.cls, mucfontsize10pt.clo.

 A compileable demonstration file using the mucproc class can be found on github (https://github.com/Blubu/mucproc/).
-This example fullfils the formatting guidelines for the MUC-conference 2017.
+This example fullfils the formatting guidelines for MuC 2017.

 Files
 -----